Skip Navigation

 How much will BetterHelp therapy cost?
 Can benefits typically cover any of that cost?
 How do the costs compare to what you’d pay for competitors’ services or for traditional, in-person therapy?
 Are there opportunities to get discounts or financial assistance?

-Costs compare favorably both to in-person therapy and to rivaling services, particularly when you consider the value of weekly live sessions included for every subscriber (not just available at a premium rate).
-Nonetheless, pricing information on the website is more opaque than we’d prefer; ordinarily, you wouldn’t know your likely costs prior to completing the questionnaire unless you’ve read our review here first.
-We’ll lay out the pertinent pricing details and factors below so that you can understand BetterHelp’s range of possible costs and discount options.
+Nonetheless, pricing information on the BetterHelp website is more opaque than we'd prefer; ordinarily, you wouldn't know your likely costs prior to completing the questionnaire unless you've read our review here first.
+To help clear up any confusion surrounding how much BetterHelp costs (and what discounts exist), we lay out the pertinent pricing details and factors in a dedicated section below.

-Insurance coverage also won’t be an option.
-But, unless you have great insurance with a low deductible, the cost of therapy will likely be a great value to you compared to alternatives.
+Also, it’s worth mentioning that insurance coverage isn’t an option with BetterHelp.
+But, unless you have great insurance with a low deductible, the cost of BetterHelp will likely be more cost-effective compared to alternatives.

-Good, attentive service and a healthy dedication to customer privacy are two measures of a company’s respect for its customers.
-So how does BetterHelp stack up?
+Good, attentive service is a measure of a company's respect for its customers.
+So, how does BetterHelp stack up?
 Does it provide dedicated customer service professionals who offer prompt and effective help when problems arise?
-How well does the company protect your data and honor your desire for privacy?
-What measures does BetterHelp take to safeguard your sensitive information?
+What measures does BetterHelp take to guard your sensitive information?

 live video therapy session

-All of us can benefit from talking with a therapist.
+Even if you aren’t currently suffering from a mental illness, nearly all of us can find some benefit from talking with a therapist.
 Everyone faces obstacles in life that can get in the way of our happiness or become roadblocks to our goals.
 And sometimes, when goals themselves change, we need help navigating and coping with difficult emotions.

 BetterHelp therapists are all highly qualified to help you as you seek to improve your life.
 The company also works with therapists who specialize in particular areas of concern, including but not limited to: